-Home Work in Australia Wages in Australia
+Home Work in Australia Wages and salaries in Australia

-Wages in Australia
+Wages and salaries in Australia

-Wages in Australia
+Wages and salaries in Australia

-The minimum wage in Australia
+Minimum wage in Australia

 Each year, the Fair Work Commission reviews both the national minimum wage and the minimum wage rates under the awards.
-It is an annual salary review.
+This is an annual salary review.
 Most of the changes begin at the end of the Australian tax year, i.e. from July 1 each year.

-The average wage in Australia
+The average salary in Australia

-• the billing date
+• the date of pay

-• Gross and net wages
+• gross and net salary

 • if the employee is paid by the hour:

-• the regular hourly rate
+• regular hourly rate

-Transfer Money to Australia
+Transfer money to Australia

 Save money when transferring money to Australia.

-• during team meetings
+• During team meetings

-• to open and close the business
+• To open and close the business

-Allowances and wage increase
+Allowances and wage increases

 In each industry, wage increases and allowances may be granted to you.
 The rules are defined by the Award to which the company belongs.

-With the FairWork website, you can estimate the minimum wage that you should receive in your industry.
+On the FairWork website, you can estimate the minimum wage that you should receive in your industry.

 Beyond that, you will benefit from a wage increase (penalty rate) when you work: